 |1 Commercial sales of Wheat, Barley and Oats|

-This release contains preliminary estimates of agricultural accounts for the reference year 2017.
 Three sets of estimates are prepared in each 12-month period.
-The first or Advance estimate is generally released in early December of the reference year, before the end of the reference year.
+The first or Advance estimate is generally released in early December of the reference year.
 This is based on the data available at the time, which is not fully complete.
-The Advance estimate is updated in February of the following year, when the Preliminary estimate is published.
+The Advance estimate is updated in March of the following year when the Preliminary estimate is published.
 This incorporates all additional up-to-date information that has become available by that time.
-In June, the Final estimate of the agricultural accounts is prepared, based on the complete set of data.
+In June, the Final estimate of the agricultural accounts is prepared based on the complete set of data.
 The methodology used for producing accounts for agriculture is based on the European System of Accounts (ESA 2010).
-For details of methodology and description of data sources please see “Methodology” link.
+For details of methodology and description of data sources please see the “Methodology” link.

 This is the total output of goods produced and sold by the agricultural sector during the year valued at producer prices.
 It does not include the value of services provided, i.e. contract work.

 This is the price received by the farmer for his agricultural produce.
 It is sometimes referred to as the farm-gate or ex-farm price.
-It excludes VAT, but includes taxes or levies on products.
+It excludes VAT.

 This is a sum of goods output plus the value of services provided (contract work) valued at basic prices.